Kasai Portoenterostomy (Biliary Atresia)

 [Resident name]

-Patient is a [X]-week-old [male / female] presenting with neonatal cholestasis and direct hyperbilirubinemia (direct bilirubin [X] mg/dL), acholic stools, and [HIDA scan without biliary excretion / liver biopsy consistent with biliary atresia].
+Patient is a [X]-day-old [male / female] (age [X] days, weight [X] kg) presenting with neonatal cholestasis and direct hyperbilirubinemia (direct bilirubin [X] mg/dL), acholic stools, and [HIDA scan without biliary excretion / liver biopsy consistent with biliary atresia].
 Evaluation complete with no correctable anatomic cause identified.
 Risks including cholangitis (most common postoperative complication), failure of bile flow, cirrhosis progression, and eventual liver transplant discussed with parents.
-Best outcomes when performed before [60 / 90] days of life.
+Best outcomes when performed before 60 days of life.
 Consent obtained.

 Triangular cord sign confirmed intraoperatively.
 Extrahepatic biliary tree fibrotic and atretic ([no identifiable lumen at common bile duct / gallbladder small and fibrotic / common hepatic duct atretic at hilum]).
 [Intraoperative cholangiogram confirmed no biliary drainage.]
 Liver [enlarged / normal size] with [early cirrhotic / mild fibrotic] changes.
+[Ohi Type [I/II/III] biliary atresia.]
 Hilar plate dissected to [X] mm above bifurcation.
+Patent ductules [present / not visualized] at cut surface.

 The patient was positioned supine.
-A transverse right upper quadrant incision was made with midline extension.
-The liver was mobilized.
+A limited right upper quadrant incision was made.
+[Intraoperative cholangiogram confirmed biliary atresia.
+The incision was extended.]
+The liver was mobilized by dividing the falciform and triangular ligaments.
 The porta hepatis was exposed.
-The gallbladder was dissected free and used as a handle.
-[Intraoperative cholangiogram performed.
-No bile flow confirmed.]
+The gallbladder was dissected free and used as a handle for liver retraction.

 The extrahepatic biliary tree was found to be completely atretic.
-The fibrous remnant was dissected at the porta hepatis to the level of the hilar plate.
-The hilar plate was dissected and the fibrous cone excised with fine scissors at the level of the bifurcation, exposing any patent ductules at the cut surface.
+The fibrous remnant was dissected at the porta hepatis to the level of the hilar plate using sharp dissection without electrocautery (electrocautery is avoided at the hilar plate to prevent thermal injury to microductules).
+The hilar plate was dissected across the full width of the porta hepatis, extending to the Rex recess on the left and to the right anterior and posterior sectoral duct origins, with identification and protection of the portal vein bifurcation and hepatic artery branches.
+The fibrous cone was excised with fine scissors at the level of the bifurcation, exposing the cut surface for any patent ductules.
 The liver capsule was not entered.

 A 40-cm Roux-en-Y jejunal limb was constructed.
 The Roux limb was brought up to the liver hilum in a [retrocolic / antecolic] position.
 A portoenterostomy was created by suturing the Roux limb to the hilar plate circumferentially with [interrupted / running 5-0 PDS], creating a wide anastomosis to any patent bile ductules.

-[Liver biopsy taken from left lobe and sent to pathology.]
+[Liver biopsy taken with needle from left lobe (Tru-Cut technique) and sent to pathology.]

 The hilar anastomosis was inspected.
 Fascia closed with [running 0-PDS].
 Skin closed.
 Patient tolerated the procedure well.